 - Guiding joint replacements and treating fractures in Orthopedic Surgery.

 - They insert and manipulate catheters such as a peripherally inserted central catheter (PICC).
 It helps direct their movement through blood vessels, bile ducts, and the urinary system.

 - Angiography is the medical imaging of blood vessels and organs.

 - Examining the urinary system (kidneys and ureter) through retrograde pyelogram.

 X-ray techs should be able to take X-rays of various body parts.
 An X-ray is a form of electromagnetic radiation that produces images of internal body structures by passing X-ray beams through the body.
-X-ray beams are absorbed in varying amounts depending on a structure’s density.
+X-ray beams absorb in varying amounts depending on a structure’s density.
 Some X-ray procedures may require contrast agents like barium or iodine.

-Prospective employers will expect you to perform X-rays like:
+Moreover, Prospective employers will expect you to perform X-rays like: